Free Consultation / 24 Hours a Day - (614) 500-3836

 Contact the highly skilled Columbus underage DUI lawyers at our firm at (614) 500-3836 if you’ve been charged with underage drinking and driving.

-If you are ultimately convicted of an OVUAC, there are a number of mandatory penalties your judge may enforce.
-You will have a suspended license for a minimum of 90 days.
+If you are ultimately convicted of an OVUAC, your judge may enforce a number of mandatory penalties.
+Even for a first-time DUI, you will have a suspended license for a minimum of 90 days.
 The first 60 days of your suspension is considered “hard time,” meaning you will not be eligible for any driving privileges for the first 60 days of your suspension.

 Additional mandatory penalties for an OVUAC conviction include: